ludocode/pottery/include/pottery/compare/README.md

 The template also defines additional comparison helpers, available if any single ordering expression is configured:

-- `min()` -- the lesser of two values
+- `min()` -- the lesser of two references
-- `max()` -- the greater of two values
+- `max()` -- the greater of two references
-- `clamp()` -- the given value limited by min and max values
+- `clamp()` -- the given reference limited by min and max references
-- `median()` -- the median of three values
+- `median()` -- the median of three references

 The compare template operates on an abstract reference type with an optional context.
 In the simplest case, the reference type is simply a pointer to an element in memory, and the comparison expressions need no context to compare them.
 In more advanced usage, the context could contain for example a database connection, and the reference type could be the key type for rows to be compared.

 This template does not distinguish between "weak" and "strong" ordering.
 Whether "equal" implies equivalence or equality is specific to the configured comparison expressions and the context in which they are used.

 This template currently does not support partial ordering.
 This means you cannot use it for example to sort an array of floats where some are NaN.
 Functions will be implemented with their opposites where necessary under the assumptions of symmetry and total ordering.
-For example if you define only LESS, you'll get `less()`, its simple negation `greater_or_equal()`,  its symmetric equivalent `greater()` with swapped arguments, etc.
+For example if you configure only `LESS`, you'll get `less()`, its simple negation `greater_or_equal()`,  its symmetric equivalent `greater()` with swapped arguments, etc.

 ## Example

 The Compare template is meant as a helper for other Pottery templates.
-This template allows you to configure any Pottery templates with any one ordering expression (like `LESS`, `LESS_OR_EQUAL`, `THREE_WAY`, etc.) and it gives all comparison functions that templates may need, so they don't have to worry about negating the expression, swapping arguments, etc. Similarly the [`quick_sort` template](../quicksort) needs a `median()` function; this implements it given any ordering expression.
+This template allows you to configure any Pottery templates with any one ordering expression (like `LESS`, `LESS_OR_EQUAL`, `THREE_WAY`, etc.) and it defines all comparison functions that templates may need, so they don't have to worry about negating the expression, swapping arguments, etc. Similarly the [`quick_sort` template](../quicksort) needs a `median()` function; this implements it given any ordering expression.

 There isn't much point in using this directly.
 Still, it could potentially be useful on its own.
 Here's how you might use it to wrap `strcmp()`: